weiserlab/ambuj/cs4222_assignment2.md

 ACTIVE mode (system can be in either BUZZ! or WAIT state), the system moves to the IDLE state when it detects a significant change in light reading.

+* You need to sample the appropriate sensor (IMU sensor in the IDLE mode and light sensor in the ACTIVE mode) to detect changes.
+* Significant change of light reading is defined by a change of more than 300 lux in the light intensity.
+* Do not sample the light sensor at a rate higher than 4 Hertz as the driver does not work well at higher sampling rate.
+* Significant motion is defined as picking up or moving of your arm while holding the sensorTag in your hand.
+You need to determine how to detect significant motion using the IMU sensors.
+* Do not sample the IMU sensor at a sampling rate higher than 50 Hertz as higher sampling rate may result in unstable behaviour.

 If you are unable to complete the demonstration during the tutorials, you can email the Lecturer, or one of the TAs for an appointment.